 #2 – Functionality

 It’s important to analyze the functionality of each solution to determine if they can satisfy the business requirements.
 When looking to build internally, there should be incentives for an internal solution to go beyond minimum requirements.
-With the business acting as a single client setting the specs for a one-off solution, a firm must make sure the results will go beyond minimum functionality and perform at or above commercial standards.
+The business acts as a single client setting the specs for a one-off solution.
+So, a firm must make sure the results will go beyond minimum functionality and perform at or above commercial standards.
 If the internal IT department has the resources, commitment and support to create and maintain a solution, risks are minimized significantly.
 Vendors are incentivized to make their product technology competitive in the marketplace, thus they’re inclined to have proper functionality.
-Be sure to vet commercial technology solutions against their longevity, client references and competing products to understand how they measure up to other solutions and what risks are involved before investing.
+Be sure to vet commercial technology solutions against their longevity, client references, and competing products.
+Then, you will understand how they measure up to other solutions and what risks are involved before investing.

 #3 – Testing

 A successful solution will be well-tested and bug-free.
 Will the development teams be responsive to bugs and issues encountered by users prior to and during deployment?
 The discipline of software testing, particularly if significant user interfaces are involved, is challenging in even the best scenarios.
-When doing this for an internal solution, make sure the team is set up and prepared for all facets of software testing.
-Commercial tools should all have a formal testing function (even when heavily customized for client use) due to their larger use-case library and more established development and testing teams.
+When doing this for an internal solution, make sure the team is prepared for all facets of software testing.
+Commercial tools should all have a formal testing function.
+They have a larger use-case library and more established development and testing teams.
 Check references and performance standards before deciding on any vendor solution.

 #4 – User Documentation

 The technology needs to be delivered complete with appropriate end-user documentation and training.
 A technology solution’s functionality has to be repeatable for future users, or it is not sustainable.
 Development of documentation and training material must be a forefront thought for internal projects.
-Since members of the IT team are the ones using the solution, they will be responsible for making sure documentation doesn’t take a backseat to other initiatives.
+The IT team is using the solution.
+Therefore, they will be responsible for making sure documentation doesn’t take a backseat to other initiatives.
 Once documentation has been accomplished, it will need to be vetted through repeated use and enhancement.
 Commercial products and reputable vendors typically have a well-developed documentation discipline.
-Vendors are expected to have proper documentation to provide clients and firms should ask to see and review it before the vendor is chosen.
+Vendors are expected to have proper documentation to provide clients.
+So, firms should ask to see and review it before the vendor is chosen.

 #5 – System Documentation

-Before choosing a solution, internal or outsourced, make sure the system architecture is well-documented such that if people involved “move on” it can be supported by new resources.
-In my experience, well produced and thorough technical system documentation is possible, but rare with internally developed solutions.
-Make sure it is not treated as an afterthought and, as it adds cost, is not sacrificed to help contain budgets.
-When an internal team has truly committed to creating a sustainable product, they will have rules in place for system documentation as they go.
-Most vendor solutions are created on the assumption that there will be a version 2.0 and version 3.0, and the vendor will be put out of business by employee turnover if they do not capture architectural knowledge in writing.
+Before choosing a solution, internal or outsourced, make sure the system architecture is well-documented.
+This will ensure that if people involved “move on” it can be supported by new resources.
+In my experience, well-produced and thorough technical system documentation is possible, but rare with internally developed solutions.
+Make sure it is not treated as an afterthought and is not sacrificed to help contain budgets.
+When an internal team has truly committed to creating a sustainable product, they will create system documentation as they go.
+Most vendor solutions are created on the assumption that there will be a version 2.0 and version 3.0.
+The vendor will be put out of business by employee turnover if they do not capture architectural knowledge in writing.
 The incentives are to be thorough and consistent in technical documentation.

 #6 – Maintenance

-Whether you ultimately decide to build in-house or hire a vendor, the final solution should be designed around these four hallmarks of success: repeatability, sustainability, market competitiveness and profitability.
-Taking an honest and thorough assessment of the internal build vs. vendor solution is critical for success, and for your career.
-Next time you’re faced with a decision to build or buy, use the six criteria above to thoroughly compare the solutions increase your success rate.
+Whether you decide to build or buy, the final solution should be designed around four hallmarks of success.
+These are repeatability, sustainability, market competitiveness, and profitability.
+Taking an honest, thorough assessment of the internal build vs. vendor solution is critical for success, and for your career.
+Next time you’re faced with a decision to build or buy, use the six criteria above to compare the solutions.
 For a more detailed look at how to make a case for building or buying a technology solution, download our whitepaper, Should Your Financial Services Firm Build or Buy Automation Technology?.